HouseTrip/housetrip.github.com/_posts/2013-06-06-runtime-extends-with-ruby.md

 end
 {% endhighlight %}

-Character class implements greeting method, which depends on two other methods: race_greeting and occupation_greeting.
-Those two methods are expected to be implemented in modules included in lines: 4 and 5.
-Also those methods are defined in Character class, but they raise an error to indicate that they should be defined elsewhere.
+The Character class implements `greeting`, which depends on two other methods: `race_greeting` and `occupation_greeting`.
+Those two methods are expected to be implemented in the modules included in lines: 4 and 5.
+Also those methods are defined in the Character class, but they raise an error to indicate that they should be defined elsewhere.

-Lets continue with implementation of modules that were included in Character class.
+Lets continue with implementation of modules that were included in Character class, Race and Occupation:

-Race module:

 {% highlight ruby %}
 #lib/character/race.rb